JKomp/AIGER/README.md

 Python version of tools to work with AIG formatted files<br />

 There are two versions of the code here.
 One is a standard py file.
 The other is a Jupyter notebook.
+The notebook version adds the capability to view the original graph (like aigtodot)

 The model and stim files for the jupyter notebook are hardcoded in the first cell.<br />

 For the py file:<br />